 Products & Publications

-Those of us who have used Human Fertility and work in Mother/Daughter Circles have found it very important to have teaching tools that reflect warmth, humor, and playfulness, as well as scientific accuracy.
+Those of us who have used Human Fertility and work in Mother/Daughter Circles have found it very important to have teaching tools that reflect warmth, humor, creativity and playfulness, as well as scientific accuracy.

 Both the Wondrous Womb and the Spectacular Sperm teaching aids have also been used in adult workshops and seminars as well as teacher trainings and parent evenings.
 They are invaluable for creating interest in the students and for providing instruction.